abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

 In our example, the percentages represented degree of certainty, but in a more general case (for example when navigating through an unknown area), they serve as degrees of *relevance*, that is they signify how relevant a given system is in a given situation.

 This selection process happens on any level of the tree.
-Based on it, each system summarizes data it takes from the ones at a higher-level and transmits it to the one which inveked it.
+Based on it, each system summarizes data it takes from the ones at a higher-level and transmits it to the one which invoked it.

 <img src="/images/logic/tree.svg" width="500px">